FAQs- Frequently asked Customer Questions

 1. Does Food For Thought use Michigan Ingredients?

-We work with intentional ingredients.
-While, for example, we’d love to support Michigan sugar producers, 100% of the Michigan sugar beet crop is genetically modified.
+We strive to source locally as much as possible.
+We work with intentional ingredients and have on-going relationships with Michigan farmers.
+However, while, for example, we’d love to support Michigan sugar producers, 100% of the Michigan sugar beet crop is genetically modified.
 Occasionally there are times, such as crop failures or a lack of sustainable local sources, that do require us to go out of state for some fruits and vegetables.

 2. Why Organic?